fourTheorem/cross-account-eventbridge/blog/cross-account-eventbridge.md

 ## What is an Event Backbone?

 An Event Backbone is simply an event communication mechanism that serves multiple applications.
+The concept evolved from the idea of an Enterprise Service Bus (ESB) in the time of service-oriented architecture (SOA).
+ESBs have a broader set of capabilities however, including more complex routing, extensive transformation capabilities and even business rule execution.
+An event backbone is fundamentally simpler, focusing on scalable, reliable event transport and ensuring that business logic belongs to the services and not the bus.

-The term is [commonly used](https://kgb1001001.github.io/cloudadoptionpatterns/Event-Based-Architecture/Event-Backbone/) for such systems based on Apache Kafka, since Kafka was one of the first technologies that enabled event backbones with massive scale and performance.
+The term is [commonly used](https://kgb1001001.github.io/cloudadoptionpatterns/Event-Based-Architecture/Event-Backbone/) for such systems based on Apache Kafka, since Kafka was one of the first technologies that enabled event backbones for microservice communication with massive scale and performance.
 Since Kafka was first released over a decade ago, cloud managed services have evolved to the degree where you don't need to Kafka to have a scalable, reliable event backbone.
 Amazon EventBridge is the most obvious example, since it has managed to pull off the amazing feat of having a large feature set and massive scalability while remaining one of the simplest cloud services there is.

 If you are a Kafka fan, there is effort being put in by AWS in reducing the complexity with the managed MSK service and a generally available 'serverless' version in the works too.
 I would compare MSK to EventBridge in the same way I would compare EKS to Fargate or Lambda.
 You get a lot more control and configurability but even with the AWS managed service, you still have plenty of complexity.